Comprehensive Summary on ‘What is FRM’?

 FRM Fees for New Candidates

-Enrollment Fee: The first time you enroll for the FRM Program, you will have to pay a one-time Enrollment Fee of USD 400.
+- Enrolment Fee: The first time you enrol for the FRM Program, you will have to pay a one-time enrolment fee of USD 400.
 The amount is not refundable.

 FRM Fees for Repeat Candidates